 What is restricted stock?

-A restricted stock award is a type of stock compensation plan where employees or executives are granted (or may purchase) a specified number of shares of company stock (or cash equivalent) to be received at a later date, after vesting requirements are met.
+A restricted stock award is a type of equity compensation.
+Employees are given (or may buy) a number of shares of company stock (or cash equivalent).
+Shares are earned when vesting requirements are met.

 Depending on the stock plan and terms of the grant at the company, a restricted stock award (RSA) will include varying features:

-- Cost: shares in RSAs can be given to employees, offered at a discount to fair market value (FMV), or granted at the current market price.
-If you must purchase the shares, you will do so upon accepting the grant, but won’t actually receive the shares until they vest.
+- Cost.
+Shares in RSAs can be given to employees, offered at a discount to fair market value (FMV), or granted at the current market price.
+If you buy the stock, you will do so upon accepting the grant, but won’t actually receive the shares until they vest.
 Restricted stock is typically awarded.

-- Vesting requirements: vesting requirements for restricted stock awards can be time-based or performance-based.
-If you leave the company prior to vesting or the individual or company-based performance requirements are not met, you will typically forfeit the shares and receive nothing.
-Time-based vesting is often gradual where vesting occurs between 3 and 5 years.
+- Vesting requirements.
+Vesting requirements for restricted stock awards can be time-based or performance-based.
+If you leave the company prior to vesting or the performance requirements aren’t met, you will typically forfeit the shares and receive nothing.
+Time-based vesting is often gradual where vesting occurs between 3 – 5 years.

-- Upon vesting: assuming the vesting requirements have been met, the company may deliver the shares, a cash equivalent, or a combination of the two.
-For individuals who were required to purchase shares, the risk that the award will become underwater increases with the purchase price.
+- Upon vesting.
+If vesting requirements are met, the company may deliver the shares, a cash equivalent, or a combination.
+The higher the purchase price, the greater the risk the shares could become underwater.